Feminism in Norway: The role of literature

 This is especially through two plays, The Pillars of Society (1877) and A Doll's House (1879), where Ibsen took up the cause of modern humanism and individualism.
 The latter play in particular had a significant influence on the feminist movement even outside Norway, as it was translated into several languages and performed widely across Europe and beyond.

 Bjørnson wrote a play in 1879 called, Leonarda, in which he defends the woman who "has a past."
 But above all, his play A Glove (1883) had a great impact on the public in Norway.

 During 1880, Norway experienced a proliferation of debates, the first concern of women being that of double standards.

 The debate on double standards

 During the 19th century, Norway was a very poor country, which led to a rural exodus and high levels of emigration.
 In 1882, Norway had 30,000 departures from a population of 1.9 million inhabitants.
 However, the number of emigrants is higher than 27% of females in 1900; by that year, there were 165 men to every 100 women.
-The consequence was the disintegration of the family unit, resulting in the increase in births outside marriage and an overwhelming increase in prostitution.
+The consequence was the disintegration of the family unit, resulting in an increase in births outside marriage and an overwhelming increase in prostitution.